stackhpc/magnum-capi-helm/README.rst

 Installation and Dependencies
 =============================

+For a kolla-ansible deployment, you can follow `this <https://stackhpc-kayobe-config.readthedocs.io/en/stackhpc-yoga/configuration/magnum-capi.html>`__ guide.

 If you install this python package within your Magnum virtual env, it should be picked up by Magnum:::